iffn/iffnsTerrainExporterForUnity/README.md

 # iffnsTerrainExporterForUnity

-Adds an editor tool to convert your Unity terrain into a mesh to either add it to the scene or export it as an OBJ file.
+Adds an editor tool to convert your Unity terrain into a mesh to either add it to the scene or to export it as an OBJ file.

 The tool can be found in the Menu bar in: Tools / iffnsStuff / TerrainToMeshConverter